hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 }
 ```

-If the query coordinator is down, all participants will notice this eventually, and perform query cancellation locally without
+If the query initiator is down, all participants will notice this eventually, and perform query cancellation locally without
 sending any messages.

 ### 3.4 Data Exchange